FernandoGalende/clean-to-do/README.md

 ### Global state

-I use `Context` as is the light way to handle global states on React
+I use `Context` as is the light way to handle global states on React.

 ### Container/Presentational Pattern